Updated March 01, 2021

-Vaccines are on a lot of people's minds this fall.
+Vaccines are on a lot of people's minds these days.

 Staying on top of all those vaccines can be confusing.
 To help answer some of your most common questions, we talked to Dr. Melissa Martinez, a family physician and professor at the University of New Mexico.